aimee-mcneil-melville/ToDo-Full-Stack/README.md

 **User Story 1:** *As a user, I want to see some puppies, so that you know, I can say awwww.*

-Now that we have an root route, we probably want to have another route to see some puppies
+Now that we have a root route, we probably want to have another route to see some puppies

 - In our routes file, change the GET `/` route.
 We will use this route to: